 St. Croix–Red Cedar CWMA

-The St. Croix–Red Cedar Cooperative Weed Management Area (CWMA) is one local organization working to prevent and control the spread of invasive plants.
+The St. Croix–Red Cedar Cooperative Weed Management Area (SC-RC CWMA) is one local organization working to prevent and control the spread of invasive plants.
 The St. Croix–Red Cedar is a collaboration between agencies, organizations, and communities across St. Croix, Polk, Burnett, Washburn, and Barron Counties.

-The Wild Rivers Conservancy is an active member of the St. Croix–Red Cedar CWMA, and partners with other members to ensure invasive species management is a priority in the region.
+The Wild Rivers Conservancy coordinates the St. Croix – Red Cedar CWMA, and partners with other members to ensure invasive species management is a priority in the region.

 Read more about their work at scrcinvasives.org.